 “It’s what you focus on as governor, it’s what you meet with your staff about every day, that’s what important for housing,” said Dan Dunmoyer, president of the California Building Industry Association.
 “That’s what most people don’t realize, how a governor can influence on housing.”

-But the other policies Newsom referenced either explicitly or obliquely in his campaign are far hairier politically.
+But many of the policies Newsom referenced either explicitly or obliquely in his campaign are far hairier politically.
 If Newsom is indeed able to broker a compromise on rent control, or tweak Proposition 13, or limit local control on housing development decisions, he will have accomplished something that has vexed politicians for decades.
-He also must decide whether to throw his weight behind major zoning changes, given that state Sen. Scott Wiener, Democrat from San Francisco, has promised to reintroduce a controversial and highly publicized bill that would strip from cities their zoning authority around public transportation.
+He also must decide whether to throw his weight behind major zoning changes, given that state Sen. Scott Wiener, Democrat from San Francisco, has reintroduced a “gentler but still incredibly controversial” version of a bill he introduced last year that would strip from cities their zoning authority around public transportation.
 Newsom was lukewarm on the bill earlier this year.

 Beyond the herculean task of making California affordable again, Newsom confronts a humanitarian crisis that has haunted him since his days as mayor of San Francisco: how to help the estimated 130,000 Californians who are homeless.

 Fixing the state’s homelessness problem is among the many items that Newsom has, at various times, cited as his top priority, and he has pledged to create a first-ever cabinet-level position exclusively dedicated to solving it.
 But Newsom’s record on combating homelessness while in San Francisco remains deeply divisive among advocates for the unsheltered.